26 Inference for logistic regression

 4th quarter 981 0.24 0.17 0.98

-The larger model uses to_multiple, attach, winner, format, re_subj, exclaim_mess, and number as the set of seven predictor variables, see the complete dataset (not cross-validated) model output in Table 26.4.
-The logistic regression model can be written as (where \(\hat{p}\) is the estimated probability of being a spam email message):
+The larger model uses to_multiple, attach, winner, format, re_subj, exclaim_mess, and number as the set of seven predictor variables, see the complete dataset (not cross-validated) model output in Table 26.5.
+The logistic regression model can be written as follows, where \(\hat{p}\) is the estimated probability of being a spam email message.

-Table 26.4: Summary of a logistic model for predicting whether an email is spam based on only the predictor variable to_multiple.
+Table 26.5: The larger model.
+Summary of a logistic model for predicting whether an email is spam based on the variables to_multiple, attach, winner, format, re_subj, exclaim_mess, and number.
 Each of the variables has its own coefficient estimate and p-value.

 term estimate std.error statistic p.value